dmfrancisco/slideshow.html/readme.md

 ![slideshow.html](http://dmfranc.com/assets/slideshow.png)

-## Demonstration
 [View the demo](http://dmfrancisco.github.com/slideshow.html/)

 ## Dependencies and supported browsers

 Tested on Ruby 1.8.7 and 1.9.2.
-It works in the latests versions of Chrome, Safari and IE (9+).
+It works with the latest versions of Chrome, Safari and IE (9+).
-Firefox and Opera don't support the CSS zoom property, so slides will not resize correctly.
+Firefox and Opera don't support the CSS zoom property, and consequently slides will not resize correctly.

 ## Installation